 You can take a guided tour with your family to the Acropolis and let the experienced guide spark up your little ones’ imagination.
 The view from the hill’s summit offers a spectacular view that guarantees to keep the whole family captivated for at least a while.

-A tour of the Acropolis is a must!
-Check some options for a guided tour we picked for you from GetYourGuide.com.
+A guided tour of the Acropolis is a must!
+Check some options we picked for you from GetYourGuide.com.
 Most of them are combined with a skip the line ticket!

 The Acropolis Museum

 A visit to Acropolis Hill can’t be complete without a complimentary visit to the Acropolis Museum that’s located on the foot of the sacred hill.

 Even though many kids might resent museum visits on a vacation, this one is going to be all too different.
 Just grab a “family backpack” at the museum’s reception and get ready to be amazed.

 The goodie bag includes all kinds of fun exhibition-based activities that will guide you through the museum in an entertaining and educational way.